BuckeyeSoftware/rex/doc/STYLE.md

 The `Color` type would be in the `Particle` namespace.

 This structure makes it easier to navigate code when you view your filesystem as being your "solution" when you don't use an IDE.
-Text editors that can just "open folder" as a project, like VSCode, JEdit, CLion, Sublime, etc.
+This makes it very easy to use text editors that can just "open folder" as a project, like VSCode, JEdit, CLion, Sublime, etc.